PHP-Prefixer/php-prefixer-cli/README.md

 ### Environment Variables

-The command line supports the definition of the parameters as environment variables in a project `.env` file.
+The CLI supports the definition of the parameters as environment variables in a project `.env` file.

 ```yml
 # PHP Prefixer CLI - Sample .env